STRATEGIC ADVOCACY IN ENFORCEMENT AND RECOVERY PROCEEDINGS – TORONTO ENFORCEMENT LAWYERS

 Better access to justice has arrived by changes in the law making summary judgment more readily available in civil and commercial legal proceedings.

-The Supreme Court of Canada has recently promoted better access to justice through summary judgment, partial summary judgment, and summary trials.
+The Supreme Court of Canada has promoted better access to justice through summary judgment, partial summary judgment, and summary trials.

 This is good news for small and medium businesses who previously could not afford a trial or the viability of a trial as a dispute resolving mechanism.

-Our lawyers have been at the vanguard of legal developments in this new access to justice, including both obtaining and responding to summary judgment motions, in widely reported and leading decisions in this field.
+Some of our lawyers have been at the vanguard of legal developments in this new access to justice, including both obtaining and responding to summary judgment motions, in widely reported and leading decisions in this field.

-Although our firm did not act in that case, one of the lawyers at our firm who practises in the area of commercial litigation, appeared as co-counsel for the 13 plaintiffs (one of which was Mauldin) who responded to the appeal to the Supreme Court of Canada in Hryniak v.
+Although our firm did not act in that case, one of the lawyers at our firm who practices in the area of commercial litigation, appeared as co-counsel for the 13 plaintiffs (one of which was Mauldin) who responded to the appeal to the Supreme Court of Canada in Hryniak v.
 Mauldin, responded below to the appeal in the Ontario Court of Appeal, and who obtained summary judgment in the Ontario Superior Court of Justice, being the judgment which was appealed.